-Externship Coordinator
+Externship Coordinators

-• The Externship Coordinator establishes and maintains relationships with externship sites, externship personnel, and coordinates/oversees externship placements.
-The Externship Coordinator also is responsible for ensuring that students' progress is sufficient for accruing clinical hours serving diverse clientele at externship sites.
-The externship coordinator will complete a midterm check in each semester with the student extern and the externship supervisor on site or virtually.
-The externship coordinator is also available to troubleshoot when concerns arise during an externship placement.
-The Externship Coordinator maintains and monitors Calipso data relevant to the externship experience.
+The Externship Coordinators establish and maintain relationships with externship sites, externship personnel, and coordinates/oversees externship placements.
+The Externship Coordinators also are responsible for ensuring that students' progress is sufficient for accruing clinical hours serving diverse clientele at externship sites.
+The externship coordinators complete a midterm check in each semester with the student extern and the externship supervisor on site or virtually.
+The externship coordinators are also available to troubleshoot when concerns arise during an externship placement.
+The Externship Coordinators maintain and monitor Calipso data relevant to the externship experience.